Dizziness (Dizzy) (cont.)

 How is dizziness diagnosed?

-The diagnosis of dizziness begins with the health care professional evaluating whether the complaint of dizziness refers to lightheadedness or vertigo.
-Further direction continues once this distinction is made.
+The diagnosis of dizziness begins with the health care professional deciding whether the complaint of dizziness refers to lightheadedness or vertigo.
+Further diagnosis continues once this distinction is made.

 The key to the diagnosis of dizziness is a thorough history and physical examination.
 Often the diagnosis is made by listening to the patient's story.
 The health care professional may ask about triggers that cause and relieve the symptoms of dizziness.